Skip to contents

 Set up

-Let’s first load the packages required.
+Let us first load the packages required.

 cdm <- CohortSurvival::mockMGUS2cdm()

 The CohortSurvival package does not have implemented functionality to do more complex survival analyses than Kaplar Meier curves, like Cox Proportional Hazards modelling.
 However, the format the data has to be in to be inputted to well-known modelling functions from packages like survival or cmprskcan be retrieved from OMOP data with some in-built functions in this package.
-Let’s see how to do it in both single event and competing risk survival settings.
+Let us see how to do it in both single event and competing risk survival settings.

 Further analysis with single event survival